-I always get questions about prosperity gospel every November.
-That’s probably because every November, Victory has a four-week preaching series on finance and the moment we listen to the sermons, we can’t help but think of the verses that talk about Christianity and money.
+Every now and then, people would come up to me and ask about prosperity gospel.
+That’s probably because from time to time Victory preaches a series on finance.
 The questions come in different forms but the gist always boils down to this: are we preaching prosperity gospel?

-There are two obvious signs that a church endorses prosperity gospel (John Piper lists six): (a) when it doesn’t have a serious teaching on the necessity and normalcy of suffering and self-denial (Acts 14:21; Romans 8:23; John 15:20; Romans 8:13; Phil.
-3:8); and (b) when the pastor teaches more on the power of human declarations (like speaking your destiny into existence) than the power of the Word of God.
-There are many other signs but these are some of the heavy ones.
+There are two obvious signs that a church endorses prosperity gospel: (a) when it doesn’t have a serious teaching on the necessity and normalcy of suffering and self-denial (Acts 14:21; Romans 8:23; John 15:20; Romans 8:13; Phil.
+3:8); and (b) when the sermons spotlight the pastor’s ‘blessed’ lifestyle while the glory of Christ is marginalized.
+John Piper lists at least six signs of prosperity gospel but I’d settle for two in this post.

-The purveyors of prosperity gospel wouldn’t preach Christ-centered messages like the ones mentioned above.
-Their doctrine of health and prosperity clashes with the reality of suffering which Jesus, Paul, Job, and Jeremiah endured.
-The message they preach always revolves around the power of man’s words: confess it, you’ll have it; command the blessings of God to go this way and that way; speak your destiny into existence; live your best life now; and call forth security, health, and success.
-They also teach that being poor is sin and for God to bless you, you just need to buy this [overpriced] book, attend this [powerful] conference to unlock your destiny, or sow financial seeds into the pastor’s private jet.
+The purveyors of prosperity gospel wouldn’t preach Christ-centered sermons and the doctrines of grace.
+Their teachings on health and prosperity clash with the reality of suffering which Jesus, Paul, Job, and Jeremiah endured.
+Their sermons always revolves around the power of man’s words: confess it, you’ll have it; command the blessings of God to go this way and that way; speak your destiny into existence; live your best life now; and call forth security, health, and success.
+They also teach that being poor is sin and for God to bless you, you just need to buy this [overpriced] book, attend this [powerful] conference to unlock your destiny, or sow financial seeds into the pastor’s vision.
 These are mesmerizing promises.
 They sound nice to our ears, but they also cater to our greed and materialism.

 Our current preaching series, The Fine Line, does the exact opposite.
 The theme focuses on contentment, our true security in Christ, generosity, and looking at money through the lens of eternity.
 These are not get-rich-quick schemes and empty promises.
 These are gospel themes that come right out of the pages of the Bible.

 The reason why we are so easily deceived by prosperity gospel is because it wears Bible verses while it pampers our greed.
-In the outside it sounds like truth but the core message is poisoned apple that is meant to steal, kill, and destroy.
+On the outside it sounds like truth but the core message is poisoned apple that is meant to steal, kill, and destroy.
 We can’t just stand around and let that false gospel go unchallenged.
-Our finance preaching series is our way to fight it head on.
+This is why we need to preach about money even if it makes us all squirm.